tpximpact/mhclg-oruk/content/adopt/01_summary.md

 > “Giving people self-care information about local services when they are currently well enough to not need public services is the proactive way to reduce demand on NHS and Social Care”

-<cite>- An ICB transformation office</cite>
+<cite>- An ICB transformation officer</cite>

 Councils can take the lead in addressing the challenges of gathering, verifying, and sharing service information by adopting ORUK.
 Working collectively to create a single, trusted repository that makes service data available across interventions, platforms, and applications.
 In health, this could be a meaningful lever for early prevention of chronic conditions.

 ## What are the key benefits of adopting ORUK?

-> “Citizens who are engaged in the local community are less likely to need statutory services and more likely to have a better quality of life”

-<cite>- A government research report</cite>

 ### Make every contact count